 Sustaining the run will demand steady nerves and steady pricing.
 Tourists forgive many things, but not feeling squeezed.

-For the continent, Egypt is becoming the counterexample: proof that African tourism can scale when the anchor attraction, the airlift and the exchange rate all pull in the same direction.
-Few markets manage to line up all three at once.
+For the continent, Egypt is becoming the counterexample.
+It shows African tourism can scale when the anchor attraction, the airlift and the exchange rate all pull in the same direction, which few markets manage at once.

 For now, though, the industry’s trajectory is unmistakable.
 Egypt is converting its antiquities into its most reliable modern export, and this year is on course to prove it.